Chemical formula: C₁₆H₁₃Cl₂NO₄ Molecular mass: 354.18 g/mol PubChem compound: 71771

 Aceclofenac interacts in the following cases:

-Increased risk of gastrointestinal ulceration or bleeding by concomitant use of NSAIDS and corticosteroids.
+Increased risk of gastrointestinal ulceration or bleeding.

-Clinical studies have shown that aceclofenac can be given together with oral antidiabetic agents without influencing their clinical effect.
+Clinical studies have shown that diclofenac can be given together with oral antidiabetic agents without influencing their clinical effect.
 However, there have been isolated reports of hypoglycaemic and hyperglycaemic effects.
 Thus with aceclofenac, consideration should be given to adjustment of the dosage of hypoglycaemic agents.

 NSAIDs may enhance the effects of anti-coagulants, such as warfarin.
 Close monitoring of patients on combined anti-coagulants and aceclofenac therapy should be undertaken.

-Anti-platelet agents and selective serotonin reuptake inhibitors (SSRIs): Increased risk of gastrointestinal bleeding.
+Increased risk of gastrointestinal bleeding.

 NSAIDs may exacerbate cardiac failure, reduce GFR (glomerular filtration rate) and increase plasma glycoside levels.
+The combination should be avoided unless frequent monitoring of glycoside levels can be performed.

 Animal data indicate that NSAIDs can increase the risk of convulsions associated with quinolone antibiotics.
 Patients taking NSAIDs and quinolones may have an increased risk of developing convulsions.

-The use of Aceclofenac may impair female fertility and is not recommended in women attempting to conceive.
+The use of aceclofenac may impair female fertility and is not recommended in women attempting to conceive.
 In women who have difficulties conceiving or who are undergoing investigation of infertility, withdrawal of aceclofenac should be considered.

 Increased risk of haematological toxicity when NSAIDs are given with zidovudine.
 There is evidence of an increased risk of haemarthroses and haematoma in HIV haemophiliacs receiving concurrent treatment with zidovudine and ibuprofen.